trychlos/pwix-modal-info/README.md

 - `classButton`: the classes to be set on the button instead of the `btn-sm btn-primary` default

+- `stampFormat`: the strftime format to be used to display the date, defaulting to the `Intl.DateTimeFormat()` format corresponding to the current locale

 - `titleButton`: the title attached to the button, defaulting to 'Informations about &lt;name&gt;'

 - `titleDialog`: the title of the to-be-opened dialog, defaulting to 'Informations'